Go to the Staff section

 d) Other staff tell you

 If other staff approach you about a student, you need to find out what they expect from you, and whether this is possible.
 Students who are at risk create a great deal of anxiety in staff and fellow-students, who may understandably want someone to ‘do something’ to make the problem go away.
 As this is rarely possible, it is important to avoid being driven into action by your own or others’ anxiety.
 Unless it is an emergency, a meeting of staff involved may be the best way to contain everyone's concerns and decide on what should be done.
-It may also be helpful to consult the Student Welfare Manager.
+It may also be helpful to consult Student Welfare.

 e) Other students tell you